I’ve personally taste-tested a variety of crushed tomato substitutes to find the best one for every cooking occasion.

 Check out Caitlyn’s Canning Kitchen’s video below for a complete guide on making crushed tomatoes and canning them.

-How to substitute: Replace crushed tomatoes in your recipe in a 1:1 ratio with prepared fresh tomatoes.
+How to substitute: Replace 1 can crushed tomatoes in your recipe with 2 cups fresh tomatoes.

 Stewed tomatoes are cooked with a medley of herbs, spices, and other aromatics before being canned, giving them a more savory flavor than crushed tomatoes.